Netaji Subhas Chandra Bose International Airport: Runways

-The airport has two parallel runways, The primary runway 01R/19L has a capacity of 35 flights per hour and the secondary runway 01L/19R has a capacity of 15 flights per hour.
-The secondary runway is used as a taxiway and the main runway is mainly used.
-When the primary runway is shut down for maintenance, the secondary runway is used.
+Netaji Subhash Chandra Bose International Airport has two parallel runways, the primary runway 01R/19L has a capacity of approximately 35 flights per hour and the secondary runway 01L/19R has a capacity of 15 flights per hour.
+The secondary runway is usually used as a taxiway when the main runway is used.
+When the primary runway is shut down for maintenance purposes, the secondary runway is used.
+The secondary runway was expected to undergo a recarpeting under a ₹224 crore project in 2025.
+By September 2025, the improvements have enhanced the operating capacity of the airport to 35 to 40 flights per hour.

 Hangars and ground services

 Air India operates hangars at the airport, while Bharat Petroleum and Indian Oil act as fuellers.
 Catering facilities are owned by Taj-Sats and Oberoi Flight Services.

 Terminals

-The airport's new integrated terminal T2 is spread over 233000 m2 and can handle 25 million passengers annually, compared to the previous terminals' capacity of five million.
+The airport's new integrated terminal T2 is spread over 233000 m2 and can handle 25 million passengers annually, compared to the previous terminal T1's capacity of five million.
 The terminal is an L-shaped structure, containing six levels.
 It contains 128 check-in counters that utilise CUTE (Common User Terminal Equipment) technology and has 78 immigration counters and twelve customs counters.
+The terminal was developed in a project worth ₹2325 crore.
 Passenger lounges are provided by Air India.
 The terminal is equipped with 18 aerobridges and a further 57 remote parking bays.
 There are plans to construct an 18-foot bronze statue of Netaji Subhas Chandra Bose in the integrated terminal complex.

 Kolkata's old international and domestic terminals closed permanently when the integrated terminal opened.
-However, the old international terminal may be used for future hajj services and is currently under renovation, and the domestic terminal may be used by regional airlines.
+However, there were plans to renovate the old international terminal to be used for future hajj services, while the domestic terminal could be used by regional airlines.
 An earlier proposal of continuing low-cost carrier operations from the existing domestic terminal has been shelved due to the need to fully utilise the new integrated terminal's capacity, making it the first airport in India to shift even its low-cost domestic airlines to the new integrated building upon completion.
+However, the old terminal will be replaced by a new terminal T3 to increase the overall capacity.

-In the financial year from April 2011 to March 2012, Kolkata Airport served 10.3 million passengers, 85% which were travelling domestically.
+In the financial year from April 2011 to March 2012, Kolkata Airport served 10.3 million passengers, 85% of which travelled domestically.
 The withdrawal of Lufthansa's service to Frankfurt in March 2012 left Kolkata with no direct connections beyond Asia.
 However, other international operations increased in 2012.
 The new terminal has attracted some airlines to expand their route networks to include Kolkata.